These Are The Best Gifts R29 Editors Have Ever Received

-Getting overwhelmed and overstimulated in a Lush, and overspending, just so you can get out quicker.
+Oh, Christmas.
+It's the rollercoaster of emotions in getting overwhelmed and overstimulated in a Lush, and overspending, just so you can get out quicker.
 Procrastinating until the last minute and frantically scouring Amazon for decent gifts with next-day delivery.
-Forgetting the office Secret Santa and hoping no one notices that the candle you hastily wrapped up is from last year.
-Oh, Christmas.
+Then forgetting the office Secret Santa and hoping no one notices that the candle you hastily wrapped up is from last year.
 What a wonderful time of year — am I right?

-Let us ease the burden.
-Our jobs are to trawl the internet endlessly and think about products continuously, and we have many a gift guide to our name.
-So, who better to help you narrow down your gift search?
-Read on for the very best gifts that Refinery29 editors have received and found true, lasting joy and use out of (many of which are self-gifted, too, so you know they are good ’uns).

 AdvertisementADVERTISEMENT

 “I was given this exact record player and Bluetooth speakers set in 2019 for my birthday, and it is undoubtedly the best gift I’ve ever received.
-Collecting my favourite albums on vinyl, playing them on my record player, lighting candles to set a mood, switching off my phone and going screen-free for an evening brings me so much joy.
-And, it’s true what your parents say — music does sound so much better on vinyl.
-I did a lot of research before asking for this.
-I know the suitcase-style record players are popular because they’re affordable — and collecting vinyl is an expensive hobby — but they’re well-known for producing a terrible sound and even destroying your precious records.
-After reading through so many reviews, watching unboxing videos and talking to friends who already owned this player, Audio-Technica proved the best quality for the best price.
-Four years later and it still sounds just as great, even after being moved about to various homes (luckily, it’s not difficult to set up.
-Even for a technophobe like myself!).” —Esther Newman, Affiliate Writer
+Collecting my favorite albums on vinyl, playing them on my record player, lighting candles to set a mood, switching off my phone and going screen-free for an evening brings me so much joy.
+And, it’s true what your parents say — music does sound so much better on vinyl."

 AdvertisementADVERTISEMENT